 Bonjour! (a rather cute way of saying hello, I must say) 😍

 I am beyond tickled that you are here right now in these words with me.
 Oh what a journey it has been.
-Earlier this year I turned a thriving 28 years old.
+This year I turned a thriving 28 years old.
 My mom’s business partner (who shares the same birthday with my mother) always notes, it’s not the years… It’s the miles!
 I can’t tell you who is older 😉

 My mom is all of a sudden saying “but did you die” at the weirdest times .. lol!
 I’m like mom, you don’t say that after someone just says ANYTHING for crying out loud!
 It has to flow.
 But nonetheless, she is picking up on some lingo I just don’t have the energy to explain sometimes, haha!
 You may or may not know how much I love my family.
 They have given up everything for me.
 To say I have been blessed with 28 years of love, is an understatement.
 And it has nothing to do with anything tangible.
 It has simply been a shift of perspective for me.
 Expecting nothing, yet surprised by everything.